Data was last added to this page on the

 is in March 1853 when a Cricket Team from Tambaroora was to play a match against a Bathurst Side.
 The location of the match was undecided at the time of the publication of the article.

 In April of the same year a match was played between

-, and in what was to become part of the Australian culture in any sport, the post celebrations that night were as impressive as the Cricket match itself.
+two local sides, and in what was to become part of the Australian culture in any sport, the post celebrations that night were as impressive as the Cricket match itself.

 To mark the reduction in the licensing fee for gold digging in October 1853 two teams of Tambaroorans celebrated by